keycloak-dummy-bot/keycloak-dummy-repo/README.md

 ## Reporting an issue

-If you believe you have discovered a defect in Keycloak please open an issue in our [Issue Tracker](https://issues.jboss.org/projects/KEYCLOAK).
 Please remember to provide a good summary, description as well as steps to reproduce the issue.